London’s two most successful clubs, Arsenal and Chelsea, recommence their bitter rivalry tonight at Stamford Bridge.

 Three years in Spain followed before Fabregas returned to the Premier League with Arsenal’s London rivals, Chelsea.

 Fabregas played a key role as Chelsea won a Premier League and League Cup double in his first season at Stamford Bridge, before again winning the title in 2017.
-An FA Cup success followed in 2018, before a lack of first-team opportunities saw him depart for Monaco in January.
+An FA Cup success followed in 2018, before a lack of first-team opportunities saw him depart for Monaco.

 He left English football having recorded the second-highest number of assists in Premier League history, his 111 second only to Manchester United’s Ryan Giggs.